chrisj-skinner/react-gulp-browerify-babel-starter/README.md

 For more information about what each task does - view the [gulpfile.babel.js](https://github.com/chrisj-skinner/chrisj-skinner.github.io/LICENSE)

-## Customising the LESS and JS - Advanced*
+## Customising the LESS and JS modules - Advanced*

 Once `#gulp setup` has been run you can edit the following 2 files to customise what elements of bootstrap you want to bring accross into you project.

-`vendor/bootstrap/less/bootstrap.less` - controls which less module to import `vendor/bootstrap/dist/js/npm.js` - controls which JS modules to import
+- `vendor/bootstrap/less/bootstrap.less` - controls which less module to import
+- `vendor/bootstrap/dist/js/npm.js` - controls which JS modules to import

 Comment out any particulur module you do not wish to import.
-This will create small sized js and css files resulting in lower overhead on the front end.
+Benifits of this will be more manageable code when error fixing and smaller sized distributions files.

-*You should have an understanding of how bootstrap works and the dependencies required for both the LESS and JS modules before editing the above files.
+*You should at least have a basic understanding of how bootstrap works and the dependencies required for both the LESS and JS modules before editing the above files.

 ## Future plans / ideas